-- pH Calibration Type: The residual analyzer allows the user to select from four different calibration methods including: ('Sample', '4.0 and 7.0', '4.0 and 10.0', '7.0 and 10.0').
+- Fixed pH: This will show 'OFF' unless the mode is 'MANL', in which case the value is adjustable to pH values between 4 and 14. - Cal Mode (pH Calibration Mode): The residual analyzer allows the user to select from four different calibration methods including: ('Sample', '4.0 and 7.0', '4.0 and 10.0', '7.0 and 10.0').
 The calibration type to use is completely up to the user.
 However Hydro Instruments recommends using the following selection criteria: - If pH buffers are not available, then use the "Sample" calibration.
 This is only a one point calibration (your sample) and will automatically calculate an ideal calibration slope.
 This provides reasonable accuracy if the sample pH is close to seven and pH of the process is relatively stable. - If sample pH is less than seven, use the '4.0 and 7.0' calibration method. - If sample pH is greater than seven, use the '7.0 and 10.0' calibration method. - If sample stream is subject to wide swings in pH, use the '4.0 and 10.0' calibration method.

-Notes to increase calibration accuracy:
+Quick notes to increase calibration accuracy:

-Before placing the pH electrode into a buffer for calibration, blot the bottom of the probe with a clean micro fiber cloth.
+• Before placing the pH electrode into a buffer for calibration, blot the bottom of the probe with a clean micro fiber cloth.